StephaneSeyvoz/mind-tools-release-scripts/README.md

 See http://stackoverflow.com/questions/783811/getting-git-to-work-with-a-proxy-server for further details

-For Maven:
+For Maven, either edit:
-Either edit the conf/settings.xml file of your Maven installation for system setting, or your user $(HOME)/.m2/settings.xml: Search for "proxy" in it, uncomment it and provide your configuration in the according fields.
+* the conf/settings.xml file of your Maven installation (system setting)
+* or your user $(HOME)/.m2/settings.xml

+Search for "proxy" in it, uncomment it and provide your configuration in the according fields.

 ## Build